mfitchen/angular2-app-meal-tracker/README.md

 Project Requirements & Objectives  | Complete
 :------------- | :-------------: |
 *Required*: Create a meal tracking application.
 Users should be able to log foods they've eaten each day, including details about the meal and its number of calories.
-You may assume foods being logged are for a single day (you are not required to keep track of multiple days' meals). | --
+You may assume foods being logged are for a single day (you are not required to keep track of multiple days' meals). | X
 *Objectives*: Application works as expected. | X *Objective*: Application is structured in a logical way, including a **model**, multiple **components**, and **TypeScript**. | X
 *Objectives*: Application can create and edit new instances of a model. | X